geo-sapiens/RColetum/ISSUE_TEMPLATE.md

 (Thanks for reporting an issue!
-Please make sure you view the issue guidelines, then fill out the blanks below.)
+Please make sure you view the code of conduct, then fill out the blanks below.)

 If this is a question or feature request, make sure to: